JereKoi/React-Diary/README.md

 - cd server
 - node server.js

+(3. Starting local mongoDB server (For Linux))

+- sudo systemctl start mongod

 3. Environment Variables: Create a .env file in the server directory with the following keys:

-- MONGODB_URI: Your MongoDB connection string.
+- MONGODB_URI: Your MongoDB connection string. for example MONGODB_URI=mongodb://localhost:27017/your-db-name
 - REACT_BACKEND_URL: URL where your server is hosted.
+For example localhost:3000 / 5000
 - REACT_SOCKET_URL: URL for WebSocket communication (if applicable).
+- JWT_SECRET: can be just written as secret and backend will run.

 Make sure to replace the placeholder values with your actual configuration.